QueenaWang/QueenaWang.github.io/_pages/about.md

   limit: 3
 ---

-I’m an Actuarial Associate at PwC and a MFin student at LSE, with a BSc (Hons) in Mathematics and Statistics from the University of Edinburgh.
+I'm an Actuarial Associate at PwC and a part-time MFin student at LSE, with a BSc (Hons) in Mathematics and Statistics from the University of Edinburgh.

+**Last updated: 2025-11-19 19:01:33**

 I enjoy working at the intersection of finance, technology and data.
 I like taking complex or unstructured problems, finding the logic behind them, and turning them into clear and